-Situated in a region which has been deeply impacted by the effects of war and armed conflict for over 20 years, Virunga is protected by the more than 700 Park Rangers team.
-These local men and women go through intensive training, risking their lives in a daily basis to safeguard the park´s wildlife.
-Alongside this conservation work, the park is committed to support local communities.
+Currently, Virunga is protected by more than 700 Park Rangers.
+These local men and women go through intensive training and risk their lives on a daily basis to safeguard the park's wildlife.
+Beside this conservation effort, the park is committed to supporting local communities.